 Established in 1992, PA SILC’s mission is to use their collective power and legal mandate to develop and secure public policies that ensure civil rights and expand options for all people with disabilities in all aspects of life.

-Page 3 of 3 - About Three Rivers Center for Independent Living (TRCIL)
+About Three Rivers Center for Independent Living (TRCIL)

 TRCIL is a non-residential, nonprofit, community-based human service organization.
 Its purpose is to assist people with disabilities to lead self-directed and productive lives within the community.